lucasquemelli/House_Rocket/README.md

 ### Description
 ---
-**House Rocket** is a fictiticious company whose business model is the purchase and sale of real estate.
+**House Rocket** is a fictitious company whose business model is the purchase and sale of real estate.

 **Purpose:** find the best business opportunities in the real estate market and maximize the company's revenue.